ScooloV/bbpedia/docs/death_zone/sponsorship.md

 ## BLOOD BOWL SPONSORS

-Teams can attempt to find a Sponsor at the beginning of Step 4 of the post-game sequence, before any players or Sideline Staff are hired or firred.
+Teams can attempt to find a Sponsor at the beginning of Step 4 of the post-game sequence, before any players or Sideline Staff are hired or fired.
 If you wish to seek a Sponsor for your team, roll a D16, then add the team's Dedicated Fans characteristic and any of the following modifiers that apply:

 * +3 if the team won the game.
 * +1 for each touchdown the team scored.